1353 Views

 Shape Shape

 The Second Coming is a notable literary work by William Butler Yeats.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of The Second Coming.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of The Second Coming.

 Answer

-Or, what does Yeats say about the rise and fall of civilizations?
+What is Yeats’ attitude to history and civilization?
+[2020] Or, What does Yeats say about the rise and fall of civilizations?